shabdashala/shabdashala-backend/README.md

 # ShabdaShala

-`ShabdaShala` is an online assessment and competing tool that enables language learners to take multiple instructor created quizzes.
+`ShabdaShala` provides a platform to enhance teacher engagement with students through improved access to content, assessments, data and networks, helping teachers better support student learning.

 ## About Us:
 A microstartup that builds the technical tools needed to easily teach, learn and research languages.
 Currently we provide basic tools for  We are 100% open-source.

+## Long-term modules:
+	- Instructor Management
+	- Learner Management
+	- (Organization Management)
+	- Profile Management like LinkedIn or Github
+	- Content Management
+		- Courses
+			- Text Only
+			- Video courses
+			- Live Broadcasting (Just like on Television)
+				- YouTube
+			- Live Tutoring
+		- Paths / Levels
+	- Project Management
+	- Assessment Management
+		- Dynamic
+		- Gamification
+		- Spaced repetition technique - to improve memory
+	- Live Tutoring - Video Conferences
+		- Class / Meetings
+			- 1:1
+			- 1:n
+		- Recordings

+	- Online Payments

+	- Dictionary Compilation and Lexicographers Tools

-## Features:
+## Current Features:

 ### Instructor's Perspective

-[x] An Instructor can create multiple Learning Subjects.
+    - An Instructor can create multiple Learning Subjects.
+[DONE]

-[x] An Instructor can add a Question Bank (multiple questions) to a Learning Subject.
+    - An Instructor can add a Question Bank (multiple questions) to a Learning Subject.
+[DONE]

-[x] An Instructor can configure a dynamic quiz with various MCQ options for a Question Bank.
+    - An Instructor can configure a dynamic quiz with various MCQ options for a Question Bank.
+[DONE]

-[ ] An Instructor can view high level statistics (number of views, number of quizzes taken by learners, success rate and, etc...)
+    - An Instructor can view high level statistics (number of views, number of quizzes taken by learners, success rate and, etc...)

 ### Learners Perspective
-[x] A Learner can read about various subjects.
+    - A Learner can read about various subjects.
+[DONE]

-[x] A Learner can prepare for quiz from Question Bank.
+    - A Learner can prepare for quiz from Question Bank.
+[DONE]

-[x] A Learner can take quizzes with dynamic MCQs and options.
+    - A Learner can take quizzes with dynamic MCQs and options.
+[DONE]

-[x] A Learner can view the top performers using Leaderboards.
+    - A Learner can view the top performers using Leaderboards.
+[DONE]

-[ ] A Learner can take quizzes with spaced repetition technique.
+    - A Learner can take quizzes with spaced repetition technique.

 ### Pages